• Skip to primary navigation

 A streetcar on Canal Street.

-• St. Charles Streetcar: ride this popular line through the Garden District and Uptown ... along the way, you'll pass historic mansions, Loyola University, Audubon Park, and more.
-Hop off before you get too far and take my Garden District walking tour or visit Lafayette Cemetery No. 1!
+• St. Charles Streetcar: Ride this popular line through the Garden District and Uptown.
+Along the way, you'll pass historic mansions, Loyola University, Audubon Park, and more.
+Hop off before you get too far and take my Garden District walking tour or peek through the gates of the (currently closed) Lafayette Cemetery No. 1!

-• Canal Streetcar: this line has two routes.
-Both start on Canal Street, but one goes to City Park and the other goes to Cemeteries (at the end of Canal).
+• Canal Streetcar: This line has two routes.
+Both start on Canal Street, but one goes to the beautiful City Park (and New Orleans Art Museum) and the other goes to Cemeteries (good for exploring the cemeteries at the end of Canal Street).
 Check the front of the streetcar (or ask the driver) before you get on to make sure you're headed to the right place.

-• UPT-Riverfront Streetcar: this route starts near the Jazz Museum and runs along the edge of the French Quarter (near the river), passing by the French Market and Woldenberg Park.
-At the Aquarium of the Americas, it turns onto Canal Street for a while before turning onto Elk Place / Loyola Avenue, which takes you through the CBD / Warehouse District.
+• Riverfront Streetcar: This route starts near the Jazz Museum and runs along the edge of the French Quarter (near the river), passing by the French Market, Woldenberg Park, Jackson Square, Audobon Aquarium, and Riverwalk Outlets, before ending at the Convention Center.

-• Rampart Streetcar (Temporarily Closed): this is the newest NOLA streetcar.
-It runs from the Union Passenger Terminal to Elysian Fields Ave, passing by modern buildings, classic New Orleans architecture, and Louis Armstrong Park along the way.
-Get off at the end and explore the Faubourg Marigny and St. Roch neighborhoods.
+• Rampart - Loyola Streetcar: The newest NOLA streetcar!
+It runs from the Union Passenger Terminal to Elysian Fields Ave, passing by modern buildings, classic New Orleans architecture, Louis Armstrong Park, St. Louis Cemetery No. 1, and St. Claude Arts District along the way.
+Get off at the end and explore the Faubourg Marigny, Bywater, and St. Roch neighborhoods.

 A beer on a wood table at a brewery.